TobiasMazan/Demo-project-Predictive-Analytics-2/README.md

 __2. Data collection and preparation__

-_3.1.
+_2.1.
 Data collection_

 Original data has been taken from Kaggle competition resource: https://www.kaggle.com/c/bike-sharing-demand/data

-_3.2.
+_2.2.
 Exploratory Data Analysis (EDA)_

-Correlation heatmap revealed several variables likely to have predictive value for 'count' of customers using the PBS system.
+Correlation heatmap revealed several variables likely to have predictive power for 'count' of customers using the PBS system.
 It also shows strong multicolinearity in a case of 'temp' (real temperature) and 'atemp' (apparent temperature):

 ![image](https://user-images.githubusercontent.com/99291264/156817243-e011645f-5f30-44c6-b1af-ef1781d5519a.png)